ToolboxGenomics/tbg-docs/customers.md

 Customers are persons who will be receiving personalized reports based on their DNA.

 ### Create a Customer
 Submit customer details.
-This should be done prior to creating a Client Panel Order.
+This should be done prior to creating a Customer Shipment.
 <table>
   <tr>
     <td><strong>URL</strong></td>